visgl/luma.gl/docs/api-reference/core/luma.md

   type?: 'webgl' | 'webgpu' | 'unknown' | 'best-available';
   /** List of device types.
 Will also search any pre-registered device backends */ adapters?: Adapter[];
+  /** Wait for HTML to load.
+Defaults to `true`.
+Disable if not referencing DOM or in case load event is defeated by other code */ waitForPageLoad?: boolean;
 } & DeviceProps
 ```